-Phil Barnett joined the President's Group as Vice President in 2015, prior to which he had a long history of involvement in rugby through playing at a senior level in Canterbury and Wellington before embarking on a long stint with the referee's whistle.
-With 32 years of reffing and 300 premier games (in Wellington and Bay of Plenty) under his belt, Phil retired from refereeing at the end of the 2015 season, his passion for the game of rugby crossing over into a somewhat more sedate administrative role on the President's Group.
+Phil has a long involvement in rugby through playing at a senior level in Canterbury and Wellington before embarking on a 32 year long stint with the referee's whistle.
+With 300 premier games (in Wellington and Bay of Plenty) under his belt, Phil retired from refereeing at the end of the 2015 season, his passion for the game crossing over into a role on the President's Group.
 Phil has had a 40 year career in banking, most of which has been associated with area and regional leadership roles with BNZ and currently Kiwibank/NZ Post.

 Paul Owen has become the first Chairman of the Bay of Plenty Rugby Union Board to hail from Opotiki and the Eastern Bay of Plenty.
 He has held the Chairman’s position for three years and been on the Board for eight years.
 Paul has a deep understanding of all levels of the game – from administration, coaching, playing and refereeing.
 He is also a trustee of Sport Bay of Plenty and has been a part of every facet of rugby apart from stitching together the jerseys.
 By day Paul provides the Opotiki community with their dental care, owning the sole dentistry practice, Opotiki Dental Services.